javers/javers.github.io/documentation/jql-examples/index.md

 <h2 id="entity-refactoring">Refactoring Entities with @TypeName</h2>

-Mature persistence frameworks allows to refactor your domain classes without loosing a connection between old (possibly removed) and new Class versions.
-For exampe,
+Mature persistence frameworks allow you to refactor your domain classes without losing a connection between old (possibly removed) and new Class versions.
+For example,
-JPA allows to specify `@Entity` name, Spring Data uses `@TypeAlias` for that.
+JPA allows you to specify `@Entity` name and Spring Data uses `@TypeAlias` annotation.

 JaVers has
 [`@TypeName`]({{ site.javadoc_url }}index.html?org/javers/core/metamodel/annotation/TypeName.html)
-annotation and uses its value as a Class identifier, instead of fully qualified Class name.
+annotation and uses its value as a Class identifier instead of a fully-qualified Class name.

 **What’s important**<br/>
-We encourage using @TypeName annotation for all Entities, it would make your life easier in case of refactoring.
+We encourage you to use @TypeName annotation for all Entities &mdash; it will make your life easier in case of refactoring.

-When Entity has @TypeName, you can rename it or move it to another package safely.
+When an Entity has @TypeName, you can rename it or move it to another package safely.
 Without it, refactoring may break your queries.

-**The simple case** <br/>
+**Simple example** <br/>
-Let’s consider refactoring of `Person` Entity.
+Let’s consider the refactoring of a `Person` Entity.
-After persisting some commits in JaversRepository, we decided to change the class name.
+After persisting some commits in JaversRepository, we decide to change the class name.
-Moreover, renamed class
+Moreover, the renamed class
 has some properties added/removed.
-Second commit is persisted, using new class definition: `PersonRefactored`.
+The second commit is persisted, using the new class definition: `PersonRefactored`.

 `Person.class`: